fxru/pmundaphon/description/pmundaphon.md

 - Pinnow 1959: V13 / MKCD: 1409 _\*\[c\]limʔ_; _\*\[c\]liəmʔ_; _\*\[c\]laim\[ \]_

 Korwa _jaɽa:ʔ_ with /ɽ/ is problematic.
-Even if it could be interpreted as parallel to Gorum and Gutob and thus reflecting _\*ɟalxˀp_, the form remains problematic especially since /ʔ/ is not an attested reflex of _\*ˀp_.
+Even if it could be interpreted as parallel to Gorum and Gutob and thus reflecting _\*ɟalVˀp_, the form remains problematic especially since /ʔ/ is not an attested reflex of _\*ˀp_.

 ##### _\*dal_ ‘to cover’ (\#0047-3)